Unsupervised Self-Training for Sentiment Analysis of Code-Switched Data: Models

 \section{Models}

 Models built on top of BERT \cite{devlin2018bert} and its multilingual version like mBERT, XLM-RoBERTa \cite{conneau2019unsupervised} have recently produced state-of-the-art results in many natural language processing tasks.
-Various shared tasks \cite{patwa2020semeval} \cite{chakravarthi2020overview} in the domain of Code-Switched Sentiment Analysis have also seen their best performing systems build on top of these BERT models.
+Various shared tasks \cite{patwa2020semeval} \cite{chakravarthi2020overview} in the domain of code-switched sentiment analysis have also seen their best performing systems build on top of these BERT models.

-English is a common language among all the fours code-mixed datasets being consider.
+English is a common language among all the four code-mixed datasets being considered.
 This is why we use a RoBERTa based sentiment classification model trained on a large corpus of 60 million English Tweets \cite{barbieri2020tweeteval} for initialization.
 We refer to this sentiment classification model as the TweetEval model for the rest of this paper.
-We use the Hugging Face implementation of the TweetEval sentiment classification model.
+We use the Hugging Face implementation of the TweetEval sentiment classification model \footnote{\href{https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment}{https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment}}.
 The models are fine-tuned with a batch size of 16 and a learning rate of 2e-5.
 The TweetEval model pre-processes sentiment data to not include any URL's.
 We have done the same for for all the four datasets.

 We compare our unsupervised model with a set of supervised models trained on each of the four datasets.
 We train supervised models by fine tuning the TweetEval model on each of the four datasets.
 Our experiments have shown that the TweetEval model performs the better in comparison to mBERT and XLM-RoBERTa based models for code-switched data.